 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

-When a research group discovers new depths of the ocean, they send a group of scientists to the new terrain in the hopes of finding new species of plants and animals.
-When they get down there, they quickly learn that there is a massive creature down there as well.
-Whatever it is, it is massive, it is powerful, and it wrecks the vessel.
-If anyone can save the scientists, Jonas can.
+When a research group discovers new depths in the ocean, they send a group of scientists to the new terrain in the hopes of finding new species of plants and animals.
+When a small group of scientists get down there in their deep sea vessel, they quickly learn that a massive creature lives there.
+Whatever it is, it is massive, it is powerful, and it wrecks their vessel.
+Now the group of scientists inside are in trouble, and if anyone can save the scientists, it is Jonas (Jason Statham).
 Thus, Jonas takes his own vessel down to attempt a rescue mission.

 When he gets down there, he learns what the creature is.
-It is a megaladon, a massive shark that was thought to have gone extinct millions of years ago.
-It is the largest shark to have ever lived on this earth and is about four times the size of a great white shark.
-Jonas is able to evade the megaladon and get back to the surface, but they soon learn that Jonas was followed.
-The megaladon has escaped it’s deep ocean prison and must be stopped before it kills thousands of people.
+It is a megalodon, a massive shark that was thought to have gone extinct millions of years ago.
+The species is the largest shark to have ever lived on this earth and it is about four times the size of a great white shark.
+Jonas is able to evade the megalodon and get back to the surface, but they soon learn that the deep sea beast as escaped the depths of the ocean.
+While acknowledging the miracle of discovering an animal previously thought to be extinct, this megalodon is simply too dangerous and to volatile to be left alive, as it could mean the deaths of thousands of people, as well as the extinction of other species.
+Thus, Jonas and his crew set out to find the beast and put it down.

 The Pros & Cons